michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. Then shall I not be ashamed, when I have respect unto all thy commandments.

-7. I will praise thee with uprightness of heart, when I shall have learned thy righteous judgments.thy…: Heb. judgments of thy righteousness
+7. I will praise thee with uprightness of heart, when I shall have learned thy righteous judgments.

 8. I will keep thy statutes: O forsake me not utterly.